-Forests and forest lands make up about 27.5% of the total land of the municipality of Gradiška, while the average annual wood mass increment is about 150,000 m3, while the average annual cut is about 100,000 m3.
-The primary (production of sawn wood) and final wood processing (furniture production) is developed in the area of the municipality.
+Forests and forest lands make up about 27.5% of the total land of the city of Gradiška, while the average annual wood mass increment is about 150,000 m3, while the average annual cut is about 100,000 m3.
+The primary (production of sawn wood) and final wood processing (furniture production) is developed in the area of the City.

 The forest estate “Gradiška” manages a total of 15293.40 ha of forest area, and the remaining forest areas of 6643.23 ha are managed by private forest owners.